7RU7H/CTFs/TryHackMe/Markdown/Squid-Game/Squid-Game-Help-Thorough.md

 	- finalise a list for ten single play games that I would like to hack to make the game *playable*, not cheatable - to pick from in the future if I need stuff to do and relax and to keep me relaxing while these weeks and months roll on by.
 - Squeeze the 100ish pages from Art of Exploitation into using C related things I struggle to remember or use because of beginner based projects
 - Malicious Obsidian and Detecting Malicious Obsidian
+- Classifying problem solving observation as a scale

 - [[Squid-Game-Notes-Attacker-1]]
 - [[Squid-Game-Notes-Attacker-2]]
 - [[Squid-Game-Notes-Attacker-3]]